manvydasu/dwt-dct-watermark-csharp/README.md

 * Generate two uncorelated PN sequences.
 * Embed each pixel of watermark image in to mid-band coefficients of DCT blocks using PN sequences.
 * Apply inverse DCT to each 4x4 block.
-* Apply inverse DWT to produce watermarked iamge.
+* Apply inverse DWT to produce watermarked image.

 Watermark retrieval algorithm:
 * Apply DWT on target image to split it into 4 sub-bands.